-- (a) The effective period of the Special Permit shall be five (5) years.
+(a) The effective period of the Permit or Special Permit shall be five (5) years.
 At the end of every five (5) years, renewal shall be granted upon receipt of certification, by the owner or his agent, to the Planning and Zoning Commission that the property remains the principal residence of the owner, and that all other conditions met at the time of the original application remain unchanged.
-The Planning and Zoning Commission may require a new application and a demonstration of compliance with all conditions necessary for a special use permit; - (b) Purchasers of homes that had Special Permits for temporary apartments who want to continue renting those apartments must reapply for a permit, and must demonstrate that all conditions prerequisite to obtaining the relevant permit, in particular their residence in the home, have been met; - (c) Special Permits for existing apartments shall only be renewed in accordance with this section.
+The Zoning Enforcement Officer has the authority to approve a renewal.
+Planning and Zoning Commission may require a new application and a demonstration of compliance with all conditions necessary for a special use permit;

-- 8. Accessory Sale of Holiday Decorations.
+- (b) Purchasers of homes that had Permits or Special Permits for temporary apartments who want to continue renting those apartments must reapply for a permit, and must demonstrate that all conditions prerequisite to obtaining the relevant permit, in particular their residence in the home, have been met.
+The Zoning Enforcement Officer has the authority to review and approve all applications by a purchaser; - (c) Permits or Special Permits for existing apartments shall only be renewed in accordance with this section. - 8.
+Accessory Sale of Holiday Decorations.
 The Zoning Enforcement Officer may issue a Certificate of Zoning Compliance for the seasonal sale of Christmas trees, wreaths, or garlands; Easter flowers; Halloween pumpkins; or other seasonal holiday items, provided that: - (a) Parking is provided at the rate of one (1) space per 250 square feet of display area; - (b) No flood lights; - (c) All Christmas trees, fencing, and other materials incidental to the sale are removed, and the site restored to its previous condition, no later than fifteen (15) days after the subject holiday. - 9.
 Tag Sales: more than two (2) tag sales per year shall require a Certificate of Zoning Compliance. - 10.
 Chicken Coop: A coop, to accommodate not more than six (6) chickens, shall be permitted in rear yards and shall not exceed a maximum size of eight (8) feet by six (6) feet and a maximum height of six (6) feet.
 A coop must be set back a minimum of 35 feet from all property lines and shall not be visible from the street.
+Roosters and free-range fowl shall not be permitted.
+A metal sealable food container is required.
+Waste materials must be disposed of in a manner that will not cause odor, flies or attract vermin that could impact neighboring properties.
+A building permit shall be required for the coop.
+Applicants for a chicken coop building permit shall be required to sign a statement indicating that they have read and agree to adhere to the zoning regulations pertaining to the keeping of chickens.
+Failure to abide by these regulations shall constitute grounds for the Town to require removal of chickens on a non-compliant property.